 Deloitte describes this as the ICS cyber security gap.
 It notes that supervisory control and data acquisition (Scada) systems and distributed control systems used in operations were originally intended to operate on isolated proprietary networks where cyber threats were minimal.

-Increasingly, however, they are being linked to other networks and the internet, featuring IoT devices that – unless properly secured and monitored – can become a weak link in the chain.
+Increasingly, however, they are being linked to other networks and the internet, featuring internet of things (IoT) devices that – unless properly secured and monitored – can become a weak link in the chain.
 Deployed by operations staff, whose métier is not necessarily cyber security, these IoT devices can create a security gap.

 Phil Kernick, CQR Consulting